+In general, gradient descent is guaranteed to converge to a global minimum only when optimizing \emph{convex} functions \cite{nesterov2013introductory}.
+The loss functions of most neural networks are not convex, and thus, our gradient descent process of multiple adversarial steps is \emph{not} guaranteed to succeed.
+Furthermore, even if we could hypothetically find a global minimum to the loss function $J(\theta, c, y_{bad})$, it is possible that for a given adversarial target $y_{bad}$ there is no perturbation that can force the model to predict $y_{bad}$.
+In fact, it is rather intriguing that the success rate for our targeted attack is so high (as show in \Cref{sec:eval}) when we restrict the perturbation to a single variable.

+As discussed in \Cref{subsec:search}, we limit the number of steps by a $depth$ hyperparameter.
+Empirically, in most cases this process ends successfully, by finding a new variable name $v'$ that forces the adversarial label $y_{bad}$.
+If no adversarial $v'$ was found after $depth$ steps, we consider this attack to have failed.

+While recent work provides proofs and guarantees for continuous domains \cite{singh2019abstract,balunovic2019certifying}, we are not aware of any work that provides guarantees for discrete domains.
+Even in continuous domains, guarantees have only been provided for small networks with just 88K learnable parameters \cite{singh2019abstract} and 45K parameters \cite{balunovic2019certifying}; these networks often restrict the use of non-linearities.
+In contrast, the models we experiment with are state-of-the-art, realistic, models with several orders of magnitude more parameters.

-\section{Defense against Adversarial Examples}
+\section{Defense Against Adversarial Examples}

 To defend against adversarial attacks, we consider two broad classes of defense techniques.
-The first class contains techniques that can be plugged on top of existing trained models, without re-training and serve as a ``gatekeeper'' for incoming input.
-The second class contains techniques that require re-training the model, possibly using a modified loss function or a modified version of the original training set.
+The first class contains techniques that serve as a ``gatekeeper'' for incoming input and can be plugged in on top of existing trained models, without having to re-train them.
+The second class contains techniques that require the model to be re-trained, possibly using a modified loss function or a modified version of the original training set.